statamic/docs/content/collections/tags/collection.md

 {{ /collection:articles }}
 ```

-Another example, lets say you have a `blog` and an `author` collection and you want to get a list of authors that wrote a blog post:
+Another example, lets say you have a `blog` and an `author` collection.
+The blog collection has an author field and you want to get a list of authors that wrote a blog post:

 ```
 {{ collection:blog as="articles" }}